 Dr. Schofil says this is particularly true when your puppy is experience vomiting and/or diarrhea.
 If your puppy is energetic and playful you can wait 24 hours before taking her to the vet.
 If she is lethargic, weak, or painful, then you consider vomiting and diarrhea as an emergency!

 Dr. Williams advises you to monitor your puppy’s bathroom habits.
 Call your vet if you notice worms in your pup’s stool.
 It is important for you to know how many bowel movements your puppy typically has in a day.
 Two to three is typically considered ‘normal’.
 Also be aware of how much water your puppy drinks and how frequently she urinates.
 Being aware of what is normal for your puppy alerts you to potential issues when the pattern changes.

 Dr. Williams and Dr. Schofil advise you that when you are in doubt about your puppy’s health, to contact your veterinarian!
-It is far better to overreact then to under react.
+It is far better to overreact than to under react.
 They urge you to take out health insurance for your puppy.
-They both remind you to trust veterinary websites and advice, instead of well meaning people who are not veterinarians!
+They both remind you to trust veterinary websites and advice, instead of well-meaning people who are not veterinarians!